Hurricane Season in Puerto Rico (What to Know, By a Local)

 Is it Safe to Go to Puerto Rico During Hurricane Season?

 Visiting Puerto Rico during the hurricane season is generally safe as hurricanes don’t affect the island directly every year.
-Although there isn’t a way to avoid hurricanes or predict them with months of anticipation, travelers can know about a possible impact with 5-6 days of anticipation, enough time to make any changes to their trip or take any precautions.
+Although there isn’t a way to avoid hurricanes or predict them with months of anticipation, travelers can know about a possible impact with 5-6 days of anticipation, enough time to make any changes to their trip, or take any precautions.

-📚 Related Reading: Is Puerto Rico Safe?
+📚 Related Reading: Is it safe to travel to Puerto Rico right now?

 Tips for Visiting During Hurricane Season